openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 - **Invocation Time:** 1 Major Action
 - **Power Level:** 3 / 4 / 5 / 7 / 9
 - **Attributes:** Alteration, Creation, Protection
-- **Description:** Whether through far-future biomodification, morphing of the body to grow gills, or protection from a higher power, you render the target immune to conditions triggered by a biological need, such as exposure, starvation, dehydration, or suffocation.
-- **Effect:** The target gains immunity to the negative effects of one of the following, depending on the power level the boon is invoked at:
+- **Description:** You protect the target from environmental dangers or suspend their usual biological needs.
+Examples include sprouting gills to allow for underwater breathing, calling on a divine power to be sustained without food, and using far-future biomodifications to endure extreme cold.
+- **Effect:** You protect the target from one environmental danger, biological need, or similar condition.
+The power level of this boon determines the type of conditions you may protect against.
  - **Power Level 3** - Target is unaffected by a chosen type of hostile climate.
-Examples include heat, cold, and radiation, to name a few.
+Examples include heat, cold, and radiation.
- - **Power Level 4** - Target can extract a necessity in an alternate form, for example, allowing them to breathe the oxygen found in water, drink irradiated water, or eat food not normally edible.
+ - **Power Level 4** - Target can sustain a single biological need from an alternate source, such as by breathing the oxygen found in water, drinking from an irradiated stream, or eating food not normally edible.
- - **Power Level 5** - Target can subsist without essential nourishment, periodically required for sustenance, such as food or water.
+ - **Power Level 5** - Target can subsist without the essential nourishment periodically required for sustenance, such as food or water.
  - **Power Level 7** - Target can subsist without the most critical nourishment, that which is typically consumed on a moment-to-moment basis, such as air.
  - **Power Level 9** - Target is unaffected even when cut off from all biological necessities, including warmth, water, air, food, and any other biological need.
+- Special: You may only have one instance of this boon in effect at any given time.
+As soon as you invoke it, any previous invocations are immediately cancelled.

 ### Telekinesis